Robust Spectral Watermark for Synthetic Tabular Data: Introduction

 \section{Introduction}

-Tabular data is a predominant format for structured information in many fields such as healthcare, finance, and public policy \cite{borisov2022deep}.
+Tabular data is a predominant format for structured information in many fields such as healthcare, finance, and public policy \citep{borisov2022deep}.
 It facilitates tasks such as decision-making, risk assessment, and resource allocation.
 However, access to high-quality tabular data is often restricted by privacy concerns, regulatory constraints on data sharing, and the cost of human annotation.
-Recent advances in generative AI have revolutionized synthetic data generation \cite{2019Modeling,2021Ctab-gan,2021Ganblr,2023Goggle,2023Tabddpm,2024Mixed,2024Tabmt,2025TTVAE}, which creates high-fidelity tabular datasets that closely match real-world data.
-Synthetic tabular data now offers a compelling alternative for data sharing and model training in various domains \cite{bauer2024comprehensive}.
+Recent advances in generative AI have revolutionized synthetic data generation \citep{2019Modeling,2021Ctab-gan,2021Ganblr,2023Goggle,2023Tabddpm,2024Mixed,2024Tabmt,2025TTVAE}, creating high-fidelity tabular datasets that closely match real-world data.
+Synthetic tabular data now offers a compelling alternative for data sharing and model training in various domains \citep{bauer2024comprehensive}.

-Despite its benefits, synthetic tabular data also introduces new risks.
-Misuse can lead to civil disputes, regulatory violations, or societal harm \cite{2024generativeai}.
-For instance, generating synthetic datasets from copyrighted materials without authorization may infringe intellectual property rights \cite{2023Provable}; in finance, synthetic transaction records can facilitate fraud \cite{2020Finance}; in healthcare, biased or inaccurate synthetic patient data can mislead clinical decisions and cause harmful consequences \cite{2024Clinical}.
-As synthetic data becomes increasingly realistic and widespread, ensuring accountability and provenance has become critical \cite{liu2024best}.
+Despite these benefits, synthetic tabular data introduces additional risks.
+Misuse may lead to civil disputes, regulatory violations, or broader societal harms \citep{2024generativeai}.
+For example, generating synthetic datasets from copyrighted sources without authorization may infringe intellectual property rights \citep{2023Provable}.
+In finance, synthetic transaction records can be used to facilitate fraud \citep{2020Finance}.
+In healthcare, biased or inaccurate synthetic patient data may misguide clinical decision-making and result in adverse outcomes \citep{2024Clinical}.
+As synthetic data becomes increasingly realistic and widespread, ensuring accountability and provenance has become critical \citep{liu2024best}.